Exploring the Effect of Basis Rotation on NQS Performance: Data and Code Availability

 \section{Data and Code Availability}

-Data and codes are available upon request to the authors.
+Data and codes are available upon request to the authors or at the Zenodo repository~\cite{dataset}.
 Some of the simulations were partially performed using the open source Netket library~\cite{Vincentini_2022_01, Vincentini_2022_02}, while majority used custom adapted codes in Jax framework~\cite{Jax_2018}.